 FishEye is a twice-weekly newsletter about geography, technology, politics, and culture and how they intersect.
 I release new posts mostly on Tuesdays and Thursdays.
 Some content is for subscribers only.
 If you would like to receive it, you can subscribe here.

 Who are you?

-My day job is as a geospatial technologist on a health-related contract from 2017 until 2021.
+My name is Tom Fish.
+I was a geospatial technologist on a health-related contract from 2017 until 2021.
 Before that, I worked on geographic analysis of mostly law enforcement data from 2011-2016.
 Here is my academic CV for people who find those interesting.
-Additionally, I am the chair of the Neoliberal Project steering committee, an English Wikipedia functionary, a menswear nerd, and a champion beard grower.
-I live in the DMV with my fiancée and our rescued Black Lab-Burmese Mountain Dog Mix.
-For more info, check my website, Twitter, and Exponents articles.
+I am also the chair of the Neoliberal Project steering committee, an English Wikipedia functionary, a menswear nerd, and a champion beard grower.
+I live in the Copenhagen, Denmark with my wife and our rescued Black Lab-Burmese Mountain Dog Mix.
+For more info, check my website and my Twitter.